 Suzy Byrne is Regional Manager in the National Advocacy Service for People with Disabilities and is Co-chair, Disabled People of Ireland.
 Suzy is also a writer and broadcaster and holds a BA in Sociology and Social Policy.

 Carolyn Griffiths is a Fellow of both the Royal Academy of Engineers and the Institution of Mechanical Engineers.
-She is President of the Institution and a Trustee of the Institution and also Engineering Council.
+She is a former President the IMechE and a current Board member of Engineering Council.
+She is a Non Executive Director of AESSEAL Engineering Ltd and Chair of the Rail Group within the Parliamentary Council for Transport Safety.
 She has extensive experience of the railway industry having worked in various sectors in the UK, Singapore, Germany and Sweden.
 Her two most recent positions were Senior Vice President of a multinational company and the founding Chief Inspector of the Rail Accident Investigation Branch in the UK.
 She was awarded an Honorary Doctorate by Cranfield University in 2013 for her achievements in and contributions to the rail industry.

 Denise Guinan was appointed to the Board of CIÉ in July 2018 under the Worker Participation (State Enterprises) Acts, 1977 to 2001, and to the Iarnród Éireann board at the same time.
 She joined the clerical grade in Bus Átha Cliath in 1989 and works in Ringsend Bus Garage.
 She is a member of the Transport & Salaried Staff Association.

 Valerie Little retired from ESB having held a number of senior management positions including Human Resource Manager for major Business Units, Head of Internal Audit and Head of Group Treasury.
 Valerie holds MSc in Management Practice and is a qualified accountant.
 She has served as a trustee of a large pension fund and served on a number of audit committees.